 Protection Visa can be refused for several reasons.
 The Protection Visa has strict criteria which all must be met and with only very limited waiver provisions.

 To satisfy these requirements, it is essential that all applications are assessed, structured and lodged in a way that meets all applicable DIBP law and policy.
-Aston Legal has the expertise to handle the most complex cases and achieve the best outcomes in circumstances where the applicant would have failed had they applied without our support.
+Barclay Churchill has the expertise to handle the most complex cases and achieve the best outcomes in circumstances where the applicant would have failed had they applied without our support.

 What to do next